Nobel disease: Implications

-Nobel disease also serves to demonstrate that, for some prize winners, being universally hailed as right appears to bolster the individual laureate's confirmation bias more than it does their skepticism.
+Nobel disease also serves to demonstrate that, for some prize winners, being universally hailed as correct appears to bolster the individual laureate's confirmation bias more than it does their skepticism.
 Milton Friedman, winner of the Nobel Memorial Prize in Economic Sciences in 1976, said of the Nobel disease, as it relates to his economic thinking towards an "antidote", the following:

 Winners reported as examples

+Phillip Lenard

+Phillip Lenard won the 1905 Nobel Prize in Physics for his work on cathode rays.
+He was a supporter of the Nazi party, and promoted the idea of Deutsche Physik and Jewish physics.

+Alexis Carrel

+Alexis Carrel, winner of the 1912 Nobel Prize in Physiology or Medicine for the invention of the perfusion pump, became an advocate of eugenic policies in Vichy France.

 Charles Richet

 Charles Richet won the 1913 Nobel Prize in Physiology or Medicine for his research on anaphylaxis.
 He also believed in extrasensory perception, paranormal activity, dowsing, and ghosts.

 Linus Pauling

-Linus Pauling won the 1954 Nobel Prize in Chemistry for his work on chemical bonds.
-A decade before winning the prize, he was diagnosed with Bright's disease which he treated in part by ingesting vitamin supplements, which he claimed dramatically improved his condition.
+Linus Pauling won the 1954 Nobel Prize in Chemistry for his work on chemical bonds and the Nobel Peace Prize in 1962 for his peace activism.
+A decade before winning the first prize, he was diagnosed with Bright's disease, which he treated in part by ingesting vitamin supplements, which he claimed dramatically improved his condition.
 He later espoused taking high doses of vitamin C to reduce the likelihood and severity of experiencing the common cold.
 Pauling himself consumed amounts of vitamin C on a daily basis that were more than 120 times the recommended daily intake.
 He further argued that megadoses of vitamin C have therapeutic value for treating schizophrenia and for prolonging cancer patients' lives.
 These claims are not supported by the best available science.